noobiwankenoobi/pawp-fe-interview/README.md

 Choose your preferred technology.

 - Supports javascript / typescript
-- Supports css / styled-components (examples given, use one or the other)
+- Supports styled-components / css (examples given, use one or the other)
 - Has eslint & prettier

 ## General rules

 Use React.
-React components should be added in App.tsx (or remove and create App.js for javascript) For css, make it usuable.
-Doesnt need to be pretty.
+React components should be added in App.tsx (or remove and create App.js for javascript) Apply basic css, make it usuable.
+If you have time show off.
+A responsive design is a nice to have but not nessecary.
 Utlize basic ARIA accessible & semantic rules for html elements Try not to use any additional libraries.
 Don't overwork it, take no more than 1 hour.